stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 * `spec.driver` indicates the name of the agent to use to back up the target.
 Currently, Stash supports Restic, VolumeSnapshotter drivers.
 The VolumeSnapshotter is used to backup/restore PVC using VolumeSnapshot API.

+* `spec.replicas` are the desired number of replicas whose data should be backed up.

 * `spec.target.ref`  refers to the backup target. `apiVersion`, `kind` and `name` refers to the `apiVersion`, `kind` and `name` of the targeted workload respectively.
 Stash will use this information to create a Volume Snapshotter Job for Creating VolumeSnapshot.

 * `spec.target.snapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to use for volume snapshotting.